Slack House Farm, Slack House Farm, Gilsland Brampton, Cumbria, CA8 7DB

 Carlisle-Newcastle train line 9km.
 Bus 5km.
 AD122/185 bus (April-October) request stop 200m.
 (Kiln Hill junction).

-This accommodation allows dogs by arrangement, is near mountains, is available to individuals, gives a Best Price Guarantee, is an 'Eco Hostel', has a pub within walking distance and is on the horse B&B page, the IHUK signage page, the Hadrians Wall National Trail, the Land's End to John O' Groats Walk, the Pennine Way and the North Pennines.
+This accommodation allows dogs by arrangement, is near mountains, is available to individuals, gives a Best Price Guarantee, is an 'Eco Hostel', has a pub within walking distance and is on the or near to the Settle to Carlisle railway, the horse B&B page, the IHUK signage page, the Hadrians Wall National Trail, the Land's End to John O' Groats Walk, the Pennine Way and the North Pennines.